Bakhombisile02/OPSC_BirdApp/README.md

 7. View and manage your saved bird observations.

+8. Check your Trophies and get motivated.

 ## Features

 - Discover bird watching hotspots near your location.
 - Record bird observations with ease.
 - Customize settings like unit system and travel distance.
 - View detailed information and get directions to hotspots.
+- **Season Recognition:** Automatically recognize the current season to estimate bird activity.
+- **Trophies:** Earn trophies based on the number of bird observations you capture.

 ## Demo

-Watch the demo video to see the app in action.
+[Watch the demo video] to see the app in action.
 The video provides a detailed walkthrough of the app's features.

 ## Contributing